royaltm/rust-royal-image-viewer/README.md

     <FILE>    An image file to display
 ```

-The RIV window is displayed until the program is killed or ESC key is pressed.
+The RIV window is displayed until the program is terminated or ESC key is pressed.

 * Without a `FILE` argument, displays a window filled with a black or a provided `color`.
-* When called with a `FILE` argument, displays a centered image on a window with a black (or a provided `color`) background.
 * While displaying a window, listens to UDP commands on localhost or a provided `bind` IP address.
-* Before displaying a window, attempts to send a command to an existing instance of RIV via UDP messages to load another image and change the background color.
-This initial attempt can be disabled by setting `timeout` to 0.
+* When called with a `FILE` argument, attempts to send a command to an existing RIV process via UDP messages to load and display another image and change the background color on an already opened window.
-* Only after a failed attempt to contact another instance of RIV, its own window is displayed and the image is loaded.
+* After a failed attempt to contact another RIV process opens a window and displays a centered image.
+* To load and display an image immediately without attempting to contact another process set the `timeout` to 0.
-* To prevent RIV from displaying its own window at all, provide an `-f` switch.
+* To prevent RIV from displaying its window after a failed attempt to contact another RIV process use the `-f` switch.

 ### Examples

 ```
 # displays image.jpg on a 1920x1080 window
-# prevents contacting another instance before attempting to load an image
+# does not send a command to another instance before attempting to load an image
 # listens on 9990 UDP port for commands
 riv path/to/image.jpg -t 0